 But I think that it is in the future.
 I think part of your question is what does that mean for on-demand or gig economy workers or people who start to rely on some of these jobs as part of their income?
 And the reality is there’s enough complexity at least for the foreseeable future, in things like ride-share, that I don’t foresee this impacting the need for drivers.
 In fact, I think ride-share is still less than like 2% of all miles traveled by a vehicle in even the major centers of the U.S.

 And so, yes, it’s still a very nascent industry in a lot of ways.
 But the complexity of what’s happening on our roads is only increasing.
 And what I mean by that is: man, I was even driving down Townsend earlier today, and I haven’t been on Townsend Street in a long time… and like, they’ve blocked off an entire lane for a bike lane, and then they put a parking lane in there.
 And so there are these changes around how do we have a multi-modal city that allows for bikes, scooters, cars.

 And so, as long as these changes are happening and we’re still, like, trying to figure out what the multi-modal transportation mechanism of the future is—and I think flying cars are a ways away, probably further than fully autonomous—there will always be a need for drivers and for a human element of making these decisions of x, y, and z.
 Like, should I turn left, should I turn right, should I swerve to avoid the car running or the dog running into the road?
 And those people would need to be compensated for their time.

 And so the hope of Lyft and Uber fundamentally changing their PNLs by reducing their driver cost are no time in the immediate future, in my opinion.

 Want in on AI?
-Check out the AI / Machine Learning Career Track—it’s the first course of its kind to include a job guarantee.
+Check out the Machine Learning Engineering Career Track—it’s the first course of its kind to include a job guarantee.